kottapar/molecule_wsl_demo/README.md

 This role is created to deploy a Tomcat9 web server behind a Nginx reverse proxy.
 The infrastructure choosen is a Centos7 instance on Vagrant.

-[Molecule](https://molecule.readthedocs.io/en/stable/index.html) will be used to test the role against a Vagrant VM..
+[Molecule](https://molecule.readthedocs.io/en/stable/index.html) will be used to test the role against a Vagrant VM.

 Getting started
 ---------------